quickwit-oss/quickwit/docs/configuration/metastore-config.md

 For convenience, Quickwit also makes it possible to store its metadata in files using a file-backed metastore.
 In that case, Quickwit will write one file per index.

-The metastore is then configured by passing a [Storage URI](../reference/storage-uri.md) that will serve as the root of the metastore storage.
+The metastore is then configured by passing a [storage URI](./storage-config.md#storage-uris) that will serve as the root of the metastore storage.

 The metadata file associated with a given index will then be stored under